-In this post, you’ll find all the best events and things to see and do in Lisbon this April.
-We have a Top 10 list of things to do that is updated for 2020.
+In this post, you’ll find all the best events and things to see and do in Lisbon this April, updated for 2023.

 Don't forget to check out our other popular Lisbon posts: